Legislature(2021 - 2022)GRUENBERG 120

 Governor Dunleavy's Alaska Marine Highway Reshaping Work Group

-The Marine Operation's Board of directors would have the ability
+commission.
+The board of directors would have the ability to

 enhance revenue, reduce costs, and offer experience and